sevenbamboos/my-blog-origin/source/_posts/mind-map-ml.md

 03.Is it accessible for a (loop) variable after the loop (e.g. for ele in elements:) | Sadly, it is (e.g. ele).
 How to get rid of it? (`del ele`, ugly workaround)
 04.How to turn a range object to a list | `list(range(1,5))` // range() returns a range object (iterable) and passed to list() to become a list
 05.How to slice a list | `aList[-3:]` // obviously here : needs specific syntax support
-06.Find if an element exists in a list | `element in aList` // it returns a boolean, a syntax keyword 07.How to check empty string/list | `if aList:` or `if aString:` // empty string/list is false in for and if 08.Loop through a dictionary | `for k, v in aDict.items()` 09.Provide a description to a function/class/module | Put `"""..."""` (docstring) below a function/class or at the beginning of a module
+06.Find if an element exists in a list/string | `element in aList` or `sub_string in aString` // it returns a boolean, a syntax keyword
+07.How to check empty string/list | `if aList:` or `if aString:` // empty string/list is false in for and if 08.Loop through a dictionary | `for k, v in aDict.items()` 09.Provide a description to a function/class/module | Put `"""..."""` (docstring) below a function/class or at the beginning of a module